Persuasion Through Stories

 It has been a privilege to watch Keith, Henri, and the rest of the Tome team create a tool that has quickly become essential.
 We invite you to join the Tome community: try making a Tome here, follow Tome on Twitter, and join their Slack.
 And, of course, they’re always hiring.

-Reid spoke with Keith and Henri in depth about Tome on the latest episode of Greymatter, which you can listen to on the link below, on our YouTube channel, or wherever you get your podcasts.
+Reid spoke with Keith and Henri in depth about Tome on the latest episode of Greymatter, which you can listen to at the link below, on our YouTube channel, or wherever you get your podcasts.

 Reid Hoffman: